heyang87/Jedi-study-notebook/Google Cloud Platform/Fundamentals Core Infrastructure/README.md

 ## License
-This mind maps is licensed under MIT License, see LICENSE for more information.
+This mind map is licensed under MIT License, see LICENSE for more information.